Azure/azure-storage-cpp/README.md

+**The [next generation of Storage CPP SDK](https://github.com/Azure/azure-sdk-for-cpp/tree/master/sdk/storage) is generally available now.
+We encourage you to start evaluating the new SDK.
+The package can be found [here](https://github.com/Azure/azure-sdk-for-cpp/releases).**

+**This SDK will continue to be supported and updated on an exceptional basis such as security issue.
+New features will only be added to next generation SDK.**

 # Azure Storage Client Library for C++ (7.5.0)

 The Azure Storage Client Library for C++ allows you to build applications against Microsoft Azure Storage.
 For an overview of Azure Storage, see [Introduction to Microsoft Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction).